 - A surname index of the 1881 Census of the St Neots Registration District, in which Abbotsley was enumerated (RG11/1611, Folios 109a - 118a), and which took place on 3rd April 1881, is available as Fiche C5.

-- The above referenced fiche are published by the Huntingdonshire FHS.
+- The above referenced fiche are published by the Cambridgeshire and Huntingdonshire FHS.

 - OS Grid Square TL 227566.

 - The church of St Margaret consists of a chancel, north vestry, nave, north aisle, south aisle, west tower and north porch.
 The walls are of pebble rubble with stone and clunch dressing and the roofs are of stone and lead.

 - Although there was a church here about 1138, the earliest architectural evidence seems to follow after the suit of 1272 when the Abbot of Jedworth established his right to it.
 The chancel arch of this period, with a south arcade and aisle of c.1300-10, possibly suggests the date of the first stone church on the site.
 Some 20 years later, a north arcade and aisle were added and, at the end of the century, a west tower was built, the nave lengthened by about 7 ft., and the clearstory added.
 The church was restored in 1854 and 1861; in the latter year, the chancel, which appears to have been contempory with the chancel arch, and the north vestry and north porch, were rebuilt.
 The tower was restored in 1884.

 - The following are available in the Huntingdon Records Office.

 - Bishop's Transcripts: 1604-5, 1608, 1610, 1612, 1618-19, 1625-7, 1631, oddments 1665-76/1662-6, 1678, 1682-8, 1690-1, 1693-1702, 1704-16, 1718-20, 1722-86, 1787, 1788-1812/1813-24/1825-58.